TejasViswa/PIC20A_Disc/Week_2/DefaultArguments.md

 # Default Arguments in different languages
 C++ and Python allow default arguments in their functions but Java does not.
-Java only allows method overloading instead of allowing default arguments.
+Java only allows method overloading instead of default arguments.

 ## C++ Default Arguments
 In C++, you can specify default arguments for a function by assigning a default value to one or more of its parameters.
 For example: